nuts-foundation/nuts-workshops/auth&consent/README.md

 ## Consent

+For this workshop, we'll add some consent to our Demo EHR service for users with agbcode 00000007.

 If you're exposing data, you also have to register consent.
 This can be done by using the REST api or by using the Nuts executable:

 (make sure you're connecting to the remote consent-store using the nuts.yaml from this repo)